How to be a good supervisor: 5 steps

 Once you've mastered how you should be acting like a good boss, it's time to find out if your team's impression aligns with your own.

 Employees like to be heard by their superiors and supervisors like to know how they’re doing.
-Perkbox Insights is a survey tool that lets you gather employee feedback, ultimately improving their engagement in work.
+Pulse survey tools lets you gather employee feedback, ultimately improving their engagement in work.

 The simple interface and easiness of the surveys allow employees to fill them in quickly, letting them get on with their day, while anonymous messaging allows them to give further insights if they so wish.
 The reports are easy to download and showcase the company’s strengths and weaknesses.